picosonic/js13k-2018/devdiary/diary.md

 I'd now decided on a game title (with help from my son) and basic aim that a character from another planet needed help getting back online.

-Added background and foreground div elements with a view to added parallax scrolling, however I ended up removing these when I ran out of KBs.
+Added background and foreground div elements with a view to adding parallax scrolling, however I ended up removing these when I ran out of KBs.
 Also added stars to the background to emphasise the night setting.

 To save space I decided to only include a single SVG tile, with the left and right corners and edges being done with CSS rounded corners.

 Now I felt it was time to start creating some levels.
 I used Tiled to create a basic 100x15 tile test level.
-As the playfield was now increasing in size, I added code to use the browsers built in scrollto function to keep the player in the centre of the view.
+As the playfield was now increasing in size, I added code to use the browser's built in [scrollto](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo) function to keep the player in the centre of the view.

 For Tiled to work I had to create some sprite sheets, these are only used in Tiled and not in the game.